- Please send in a named PE kit for your child

 - Earn extra team points for Daily Mile and additional homework tasks

-- The value for this half term is Service (Summer 2)
+- The values for this half term are Respect & Humility (Autumn 1)

 - Breakfast is now available in the playground every morning for every child